 We warmly invite you to The Path of Meditation Home Practice Program.
 This path is suitable for both absolute beginners and for those who wish to rededicate themselves to meditation practice.
-The course does not presuppose any background in Buddhist practice or meditation.
+This program does not presuppose any background in Buddhist practice or meditation.
 We encourage all those with sincere interest to take advantage of this structured approach.
 Here, Kyabgön Phakchok Rinpoche guides us gradually through an experiential practice of the path.

 - First, on the relative level, meditation helps us develop a balanced and healthy life.

 - And ultimately, we connect with our own basic goodness, our awakened Buddha nature.